Policy Interns

 What will you be expected to do?

-• Track policy developments relevant to British businesses in China
+• Track policy and regulatory developments relevant to British businesses in China

 • Conduct research relating to the Chamber’s policy work

-• Support communication with business and government stakeholders on policy issues/initiatives
+• Support the Chamber’s communication with businesses and government stakeholders on policy issues and initiatives

 • Assist in English-Chinese translation for Chamber communications and media copy